textkernel/tx-dotnet/examples/Indexing/Create an Index and Add Documents.md

         Console.WriteLine("Success!");
     }
-    catch (SovrenException e)
+    catch (TxException e)
     {
-        //this was an outright failure, always try/catch for SovrenExceptions when using SovrenClient Console.WriteLine($"Error: {e.SovrenErrorCode}, Message: {e.Message}");
+        //this was an outright failure, always try/catch for TxExceptions when using TxClient Console.WriteLine($"Error: {e.TxErrorCode}, Message: {e.Message}");
     }

     Console.ReadKey();